DomWilliams0/name-needed/.planning/active.md

     * [ ] can shrink/expand selection by 1 block
 * [ ] extend material reservation to include the specific materials in transit for a build, to avoid others considering hauling more when it's already on the way
-* [o] register builds in data
+* [X] register builds in data
-    * [ ] validate build material definition exists?
+    * [X] validate build material definition exists?
     * [X] cache build templates intead of iterating all each time
 * [X] used cache strings for component names too
-* [ ] central registry of all builds including a unique identifier to refer to it in ui and its requests
+* [X] central registry of all builds including a unique identifier to refer to it in ui and its requests